yesdevnull/Making-Your-Site-Faster/Making Your Site Faster.md

 ## Current Statistics
 - As of the 01/01/2015, the average page size for the Top 100 websites is 1448 KB[^1]
 - Top 1000 is 1889 KB[^2]
-- Related to JPEGs or Flash
+- Mainly related to images or Flash

 [^1]: [HTTP Archive: Top 100](http://httparchive.org/interesting.php?a=All&l=Jan%201%202015&s=Top100)